 Residential property market

 Whilst this is all fine and dandy, where does this leave the residential property market?
-When sanity returns and the lockdown eases, I believe that some potential buyers will try and compare the precipitous falls of the stock markets to the values of the residential property market, by asking for a 10% to 15% discount.
+When sanity returns and the lockdown eases, I believe that some potential buyers will try and compare the steep falls of the stock markets to the values of the residential property market, by asking for a 10% to 15% discount.
 To respond, I have to say that they are two separate entities.
-The former has recently scaled unprecedented heights (albeit with a recent correction of approx. 17%), whilst the latter has been languishing for the past 6 years and is down in certain sectors, by up to 40%.
+The former has recently scaled unprecedented heights (albeit with a recent correction of approx. 17%), whilst the latter has been languishing for the past 6 years and is down in specific sectors, by up to 40%.

 In the sector between £1million to £3million, where there is an even balance of buyers and sellers, I don’t believe values will change and this is borne out by two sales that we have agreed today, in the midst of the problems, which were agreed earlier on in the year and went into temporary suspension due to the present financial problems.